Heʻeia Fishpond: History

 Paepae o Heʻeia became the fishpond's official steward in 2003, with a goal of providing both nutritional and cultural sustenance to the local population, as well as a scientific and educational resource for studies of both the coastal environment and the culture of the Native Hawaiians.

 In September 2006, Paepae o Heʻeia offered for sale the first harvest of Pacific threadfin (moi) from Heʻeia Fishpond since restoration work began.
 In early 2007, Paepae o Heʻeia estimated that the fishpond, once restored, had the potential to support a population of 1,500 people.

+On November 20, 2023, a United States Navy P-8A Poseidon aircraft overshot the runway at Marine Corps Air Station Kaneohe Bay and came to rest in shallow water in Kaneohe Bay about 1.5 mi upwind of the fishpond.
+The incident raised concerns that a jet fuel leak from the plane could damage the local environment, including the fish pond itself.

 Restoration

 Paepae o Heʻeia's restoration work at Heʻeia Fishpond consists of various programs.
 By the spring of 2007, Paepae o Heʻeia was hosting community workdays twice a month, during each of which 40 to 100 volunteers performed restoration activities under Paepae o Heʻeia oversight.

 Mangrove removal

 The invasive mangroves introduced to the Heʻeia area sometime around 1922 — primarily red mangrove (Rhizophora mangle) — grew unchecked throughout Heʻeia Fishpond after the 1965 flood, damaging the fishpond's wall and causing an accelerated build-up of silt.
 Brooks started to remove the mangroves in the late 1990s, and their removal began in earnest under the stewardship of Paepae o Heʻeia.
 By early 2007, 3,000 volunteers had participated in mangrove removal over the previous three years, removing 30,000 sqft of invasive mangroves.
 As of 2018, mangroves had been cleared from 4,800 ft of the 7,000 ft wall.
 When possible, the mangrove wood harvested during the removal is used as firewood or as an insect-resistant building material.